 - WH Questions: Practice Test

 “What” is a very common question word.
 Use “what” to ask about a thing or idea.

 Usually, the answer to a “what” question is a noun (a person, place, thing or idea).

 You can also use “what” to ask someone to repeat something:

 Another WH question word is “when.”
 Use it to ask about a time or date.

 When are we meeting at the restaurant?

-For a specific time, you could replace “when” with “what time.”
+To ask about a specific time, you can replace “when” with “what time.”